A quantum state transfer protocol with Ising Hamiltonians: Two QST protocols with Ising Hamiltonians

 The main cost of this operation is that we double the transfer time, since it now involves two steps.
 Additionally, we are forced to change the Hamiltonian and displace the transverse fields in the spins at a precise time (in order to preserve the mirror symmetry), which could pose a hardware challenge when implementing it.

 An analog example to Figures \ref{fig:standard_encoding_example} (a, b) showing the result of transporting the same state can be seen in Figures \ref{fig:standard_encoding_example} (c, d).
 The fidelity plot Figure \ref{fig:standard_encoding_example} (c) is very similar to Figure \ref{fig:standard_encoding_example} (a), except for the extended time axis and the small oscillations near the peak.
-This is due to couplings to states outside the subspaces of $M=0,1$, and their effect is suppressed as $J$ approaches infinity.
+This is due to couplings to states outside the subspaces of $M=0,1$, and their effect is suppressed as $J$ approaches infinity, as per Eq. \eqref{eq:infidelity}.
 This is also the reason for the fidelity to reach close to, but not exactly, unity.
+We will also verify the reduction of the error below.
 Additionally, Figure \ref{fig:standard_encoding_example} (d) highlights the difference in the chain dynamics with the Heisenberg case.
 Note that the switch of the Hamiltonian from $H_{\text{transport}}$ to $H_{\text{reset}}$ happens at $t/\tau = 1$, denoted by a dashed line in Figure \ref{fig:standard_encoding_example} (c).